Renting Off Campus

 A student’s financial aid package is based on the Cost of Living set by the school, which may not be accurate.
 “Students should be careful about how much they borrow for off-campus living,” explains Burns.
 “Off-campus housing can affect how much aid is offered to students.”

-According to Wisconsin HOPE Lab (for Harvesting Opportunities for Postsecondary Education), 50 percent of colleges significantly underestimate or overestimate off-campus living costs.
+According to the former research laboratory, Wisconsin HOPE Lab, 50 percent of colleges significantly underestimate or overestimate off-campus living costs.
 If the Cost of Living is too low, students may find there is not enough to cover the rent each month.

 Burns warns, “Also be leery of financial aid packages that estimate cost of living that seems way too high.”
 It may seem like you’ve received a windfall of extra money but all student loans need to be repaid in full.

 Ideally, students should keep student loan and monthly rent payments as low as possible.
 Since many students may never have rented a room or apartment before, The University of Puget Sound in Washington published a sample lease for students to read before signing on the dotted line.

 Also, consider this list for students paying for off-campus living:

 Landlords or leasing companies usually require a deposit in case of future damages.